Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 where $\calO(A, \rd A)$ refers to a linear combination of bilinear terms in $A$ and $\rd_{t,x} A$.

 At this point, we encounter an important difficulty of proving Theorem \ref{thm:intro:KM}: Strichartz estimates (barely, but in an essential way) fall short of proving $H^{1}_{x}$ local well-posedness of \eqref{eq:intro:naiveModel}, due to the well-known failure of the endpoint $L^{2}_{t} L^{\infty}_{x}$ estimate on $\bbR^{1+3}$.
-In fact, a counterexample, given by Lindblad \cite{Lindblad:1996ws}, demonstrates that even local existence may fail at this regularity for a general equation of the form \eqref{eq:intro:naiveModel}.
-Such considerations indicate that a proof of Theorem \ref{thm:intro:KM} necessarily has to exploit the `special structure' of \eqref{eq:hyperbolicYM}, which distinguishes \eqref{eq:hyperbolicYM} from a general system of semi-linear equations of the similar form.
-As we will see in sequel, this `special structure' will go under the name \emph{null form}.
+In fact, a counterexample, given by Lindblad \cite{Lindblad:1996ws}, demonstrates that even local existence may fail for a general equation of the form \eqref{eq:intro:naiveModel} with $H^{1}_{x}$ initial data\footnote{We mention the recent work \cite{MR2796047} of Gr\"unrock, which further clarifies the nature of Lindblad's counterexample.
+Namely, it is proved that local well-posedness for $\Box u = u \rd_{t} u$ (which was considered by Lindblad \cite{Lindblad:1996ws}) holds if the initial data belongs to the Fourier-Lebesgue space $\widehat{H}^{r}_{s}$ (defined by $\nrm{f}_{\widehat{H}^{r}_{s}} := \nrm{(1+\abs{\xi})^{s}\widehat{f}}_{L^{r'}_{\xi}}$) with $1 < r \leq 2$ and $s > \frac{2}{r}$.
+Observe that $\widehat{H}^{2}_{s} = H^{s}$, and as $(r, s) \to (1,2)$ the space $\widehat{H}^{r}_{s}$ almost reaches the scaling-critical space $\widehat{H}^{1}_{2}$.}.
+Such considerations indicate that a proof of Theorem \ref{thm:intro:KM} necessarily has to exploit the null structure of \eqref{eq:hyperbolicYM}, which distinguishes \eqref{eq:hyperbolicYM} from a general system of semi-linear equations of the similar form.
 Since the precise form of the wave equation for the connection 1-form $A$ is highly dependent on the gauge, it is crucial to make a suitable choice of gauge so as to reveal the structure needed to establish Theorem \ref{thm:intro:KM}.

-Once Issues A and B are addressed, low regularity local well-posedness of \eqref{eq:hyperbolicYM} (in particular, Part (1) of Theorem \ref{thm:intro:KM}) can, in principle, be established.
-However, yet another difficulty remains in proving Part (2) of Theorem \ref{thm:intro:KM}, namely Issue C. Had the conserved energy $\bfE(t)$ directly controlled $\nrm{\rd_{x}A_{i}(t)}_{L^{2}_{x}}$, finite energy global well-posedness would have followed immediately from $H^{1}_{x}$ local well-posedness.
+Once (Hyperbolicity) and (Null structure) are addressed, low regularity local well-posedness of \eqref{eq:hyperbolicYM} (in particular, Part (1) of Theorem \ref{thm:intro:KM}) can, in principle, be established.
+However, yet another difficulty remains in proving Part (2) of Theorem \ref{thm:intro:KM}, namely the issue of (Energy estimate).
+Had the conserved energy $\bfE(t)$ directly controlled $\nrm{\rd_{x}A_{i}(t)}_{L^{2}_{x}}$, finite energy global well-posedness would have followed immediately from $H^{1}_{x}$ local well-posedness.
 However, recalling the expression for the conserved energy

 we see that in an arbitrary gauge, $\bfE(t)$ can only control a part of the full gradient of $A_{i}$: Namely, the curl of $A_{i}$, or $\nrm{\rd_{i} A_{j} - \rd_{j} A_{i}}_{L^{2}_{x}}$.
 Therefore, in order to prove Part (2) of Theorem \ref{thm:intro:KM} as well, the chosen gauge must have a structure which allows for utilizing $\bfE(t)$ to control the $L^{2}_{x}$ norm of the full gradient $\rd_{x} A_{i}(t)$.